 One advantage this duffel has over all the suitcases featured so far is organization.
 With multiple internal and external pockets, you will have zero issues organizing your belongings.
-And the large, U-shaped opening makes it super easy to pack and gives you easy access to everything inside the bag.
+And the large, U-shaped zipped compartment makes it super easy to pack and gives you easy access to everything inside the bag.

 At a little over 5 lbs, the Andante is the lightest bag featured in this review.
 And that weight also accounts for the in-line skate wheels and the telescopic wheel handle.

 The bag has a total of three grab handles.
 There’s one at the top, and there are two on the panel, which is joined together with a velcro strap.
 Unfortunately, the Andante duffel bag does not come with a shoulder strap, which is one thing I don’t like.
 Another thing I’m not a fan of is the lack of compression straps.

 Although the bag has a pretty large capacity, internal compression straps would allow you to pack even more things inside, and would also help keep everything in place.

 Are you looking to get a carry-on or a checked bag?
 I’ve mostly featured carry-ons in this review because they are obviously the lightest version of a suitcase available.
 But, if actually click on the buy button, you will be able to see all the other sizes a particular suitcase comes in.

 If your main priority is getting a lightweight suitcase, then you should go for a carry-on.
 They are always going to be lighter than checked bags since they are much smaller.
 Just make sure that you’re getting a carry-on you can actually use – different airlines have different restrictions for in-cabin baggage, and a 22” suitcase is not always going to be allowed on board.

 Consider the airline that you travel with most often and get something that adheres to their luggage size restrictions.
 That’s the easiest way to make sure that your suitcase will be recognized as a carry-on most of the time.